 The following task list is provided as a process overview for adding a QPSK modulator to the DNCS.
-Refer to the DNCS Online Help, (PC), 4.2.1.2 (part number 4017651) for detailed instructions on how to complete steps 1 through 4 below.
+See DNCS Online Help, (PC), 4.2.1.2 (part number 4017651) for detailed instructions on how to complete steps 1 through 4 below.
 Detailed instructions for completing steps 5 and 6 are provided later in this document.